Alabama Legislative Redistricting Challenge

 Previously, the case was paused pending the resolution of Allen v.
 Milligan.
 Now that the U.S. Supreme Court issued its decision in Allen, this case is unpaused and litigation is ongoing.
 On Dec.
 6, 2023, the plaintiffs filed a fourth amended complaint and dropped their challenge to the state House map.
 The lawsuit now only challenges the state Senate map under Section 2 of the VRA.

 On Aug.
 22, 2025, the federal court ruled that Alabama’s state Senate map violates Section 2 of the VRA by diluting Black voting power in Montgomery.
-Alabama must now draw a new compliant map.
-A status conference is set for Aug.
-28, 2025 to facilitate remedial proceedings.
+Alabama was ordered to draw a new compliant map.
 On Aug.
 29, 2025, Alabama filed a notice of appeal with the 11th Circuit.

 Case Documents